-The mixture of general and specialist modules in your study programme reflects life in the real world.
+The mixture of general and specialist modules in the marketing degree reflects life in the real world.
 You will learn how different areas of a business operate and how they work together.

 There will be opportunities to get practical experience of the business world so that alongside developing your creative talents, you will gain key business skills that are essential for today’s marketer.

 You will be taught by a team of experts who bring the latest developments direct to the classroom.
 There is also regular input from major organisations through guest lectures and student projects, so you can apply business theories to address real-life problems.
 Teaching is a mix of lectures and interactive seminars.

 Modules are assessed by individual and group assignments, and examinations.

 University of South Wales is a CIM-Accredited Study Centre.

 To improve your career prospects, we encourage you to take a year-long work placement in business.
 Placements are an ideal way to gain practical skills and experiences that will complement your academic learning at the University.
 They can even lead to funding for your final year or a job after graduation.